collapsed-stacks/startups/questions/5685/buying-a-database.md

 - tagged: `marketing`, `growth`, `e-commerce`, `b2b`, `data`
 - score: 0

-<p>I'm trying to expand my customer base for my small business, to do this, Id like to buy a database containing the information I need.</p>
+I'm trying to expand my customer base for my small business, to do this, Id like to buy a database containing the information I need.

-<p>I've done a little research about the legality of purchasing databases and databases with personal information, but I still have a few unanswered and very simple questions I need answered.</p>
+I've done a little research about the legality of purchasing databases and databases with personal information, but I still have a few unanswered and very simple questions I need answered.

-<p>Firstly, where do I go to buy databases?
-Do I have to speak with a company that insolvent or is there a market?</p>
+Firstly, where do I go to buy databases?
+Do I have to speak with a company that insolvent or is there a market?

-<p>What form do the databases come in?
-Do they come as the database files (mdf, ldf) a backup, scripted out??</p>
+What form do the databases come in?
+Do they come as the database files (mdf, ldf) a backup, scripted out??

-<p>Any help and guidance will be much appreciated!</p>
+Any help and guidance will be much appreciated!

-<p>Thanks in advance,</p>
+Thanks in advance,

-<p>Gareth</p>
+Gareth

 ## Answer 8028